 That moment when you take a seat on your mat, inhale deeply, and center into awareness… if you've been curious about whether your yoga practice can help you lose weight and transform your body, some experts say it truly can.
 There's just one important key to understanding how it works—but if you do, science suggests this can be a powerful means of trimming down for good.

-Keep reading to learn how yoga can support your weight loss goals, and sign up for the Eat This, Not That! newsletter for wellness news delivered daily.
+Keep reading to learn how yoga can support your weight loss goals.

 Take it easy